amperka/Octoliner/API.md

 ### `void begin()`
 ### `void begin(TwoWire* wire)`

-Initializes given interface, prepares the board for communication.
+Initializes the given interface, prepares the board for communication.
 If the `wire` argument is omitted, the connection is started on hardware I2C#0.
-Method is initialise selected or default TwoWire interface.
-If TwoWire interface was initialise before this method reinitialise it.
+The method initializes the specified or default TwoWire interface.
+If it was initialized before this method reinitializes it.

 Call this method once, in your `setup()`.